thmsdnnr/thmsdnnr.github.io/_posts/2018-10-05-great-flock-of-boids.md

 }
 ```

-#### RULE 2: // Boids try to maintain a minimum distance between themselves and others
+#### 2. Boids try to maintain a minimum distance between themselves and others

 We can set a constant `TOO_CLOSE_MAGNITUDE` that the boids will use to figure out if they are too close to one another.
 First, we make a list of the boids that the current boid is too close too.
 For each boid that's too close, we generate a vector pulling this boid away from these boids.